Los Angeles Hit and Run Defense Lawyer

 Knowledge of Causing Injury

-Now, there are arguments on these cases because many times, people say, I had no idea that I caused this type of injury to this person, and therefore, there's no way that I should be held responsible for this.
+Now, there are arguments in these cases because many times, people say, 'I had no idea that I caused this type of injury to this person, and therefore, there's no way I should be held responsible for this.'
 So, this is one of the elements subject to attack and defense in hit-and-run cases.

 Willfully Failing to Stop

-Technically, if they get the note, you will have fulfilled our requirement, and they can't get you for a hit-and-run accident.
-Of course, this is dangerous because if the message somehow flies away or they don't get it, and then somebody gets your license plate, you could be charged with a hit-and-run accident.
+Technically, if they receive the note, you will have fulfilled our requirement, and they cannot hold you liable for a hit-and-run accident.
+Of course, this is dangerous because if the message somehow gets lost or they don't receive it, and then somebody reports a hit-and-run accident, you could be charged.

 Difference Between a Felony and Misdemeanor Hit and Run

 If you flee the scene of an accident in California, you can be charged with a hit and run, which carries harsh penalties depending on the facts of the incident.
-There are two statutes defining collision and run, and the primary difference between these two is the crucial factor of a victim's injuries.
+There are two statutes defining 'collision' and 'run,' and the primary difference between these two is the crucial factor of a victim's injuries.

 Vehicle Code 20002 VC defines a misdemeanor hit-and-run case as the most common charge.
 Vehicle Code 20001 defines a felony hit-and-run case and requires that a victim sustained an injury.
 It should be noted that the level of damages is often debated in borderline cases.
 A VC 20002 felony case typically requires a severe injury, but there is no complex statutory definition of what exactly would qualify.